chaitanya1414/custom-sign-language-recognition-using-Machine-Learning/README.md

 # Custom Sign Language Recognition using Machine Learning

 This project involves creating a custom sign language recognition system using hand landmarks detected via MediaPipe and a machine learning model.
 The system captures hand gestures, processes the landmarks, and trains a machine learning model to recognize these gestures.
+In this project i have made random gestures which are not official sign language gestures and i made them only for fun purposeand trying out different stuff.
+I will also upload another repository which has actual hand sign gestures for different alphabets in some time.

 ## Project Structure